-- Salads: There are many types of farro salad you can make, including this one and this version with tomatoes.
+- Salads: There are many types of farro salad you can make, including this version with tomatoes.

-- Soups: Try this butternut squash, kale and farro soup or a Tuscan farro soup.
+- Soups: Try this butternut squash, kale and farro soup.

 - Breakfast bowls: Try this apple-farro breakfast bowl with cranberries and hazelnuts or this simple farro and almond milk porridge.

 These are just a few of the ways you can eat farro.
 There are many more recipes and ideas online for you to try.